 How to make Gluten Free Peanut Blondies

-- Line an 8×8 pan with parchment paper and set it aside.
-Make sure to leave some overhang so you can easily remove your blondies from the pan.
+- Preheat the oven to 335F.
+Line a square 8" baking pan with parchment paper and set it aside.
+Leave some overhang so you can easily remove your blondies from the pan.

-- In the meantime combine your gluten free flour, milk powder (if using), baking powder, and salt and whisk to combine.
+- Combine the gluten-free flour, baking powder, and kosher salt and whisk together.
+Set aside.

 - Add the batter to the prepared pan, smoothing out the top with the back of a spoon or an offset knife.

-- Remove the gluten free peanut blondies from your oven, sprinkle with some flaky sea salt (if using) and allow for them to cool in the pan.
+- Remove the peanut butter blondies from your oven, sprinkle them with some flaky sea salt (if using), and allow for them to cool in the pan for 10 minutes before carefully transferring them to a cooling rack.
+Allow them to cool for 15-20 minutes before serving (IF you can wait this long).

 I have not tested this recipe with different nuts or seed butter.
 I recommend using the same amount as peanut butter.